LIMwhatnameisavailable/BRCA-eRNA-Early-Detection/README.md

 ## 📌 Project Overview
 This repository contains the complete Python-based machine learning and deep learning pipeline for the early-stage discrimination of Breast Cancer (BRCA) using enhancer RNA (eRNA) profiles.

 As a parallel extension to our Prognostic Signature Project, this module rigorously defines a "normal-like" reference to mitigate field cancerization, quantifies eRNA expression from raw RNA-seq data of independent cohorts (GSE225846, GSE229571), and evaluates 10 distinct classification algorithms.
-The pipeline features a high-performance 96-core parallel quantification script, strict data leakage prevention during preprocessing, and an advanced Attention-1D-CNN model.
+The pipeline features a quantification script, data leakage prevention during preprocessing, and an advanced Attention-1D-CNN model.

 ## 📂 Repository Structure
 The repository is designed as a standalone project, organized chronologically from raw data quantification to model bootstrap evaluation.